-- Improve security
+- Have considerable security benefits

 Making the case for safety

 Smart building systems do more than light an area when motion is detected.
-They can also provide alerts directly to your security team, and interface directly with your security platforms to deter theft, help capture evidence and provide accurate timestamps of when activity has occurred.
+They can also provide alerts directly to your security team and interface directly with your security platforms to deter theft, help capture evidence, and provide accurate timestamps of when activity has occurred.

 Scheduling and occupancy monitoring

 Smart lighting systems can be programmed to automatically turn off outside of business hours.
-This removes the element of human error, when large lighting systems are left on by mistake.
+This removes the element of human error – when large lighting systems are left on by mistake.
 Alternatively, occupancy monitoring allows for lighting systems to only switch on when people are in its vicinity.
 This ensures that no lights are on unnecessarily and you never need to turn lights on or off.

 The right light for your business